unicode-org/icu4x/tutorials/README.md

+# Warning

+These tutorials work with code at `HEAD`, which is not semver compatible with the current published release.
+Refer to the tutorials in the [`release/1.5` branch](https://github.com/unicode-org/icu4x/tree/release/1.5/tutorials) instead.

 # ICU4X Tutorials

 Welcome!
 We're glad you want to try out ICU4X!
 This page serves as a landing page for people looking to perform various tasks with ICU4X.